MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Once you've completed all prerequisite steps, you're now ready to deploy Places to users in your organization:

-### Step 1 - Initiate Microsoft Places
+### Step 1 - Initiate Microsoft Places and coordinate work locations

+These steps will provide Places to your users and enable Workplans.
+This will help facilitate hybrid work coordination, employees can communicate their work location (e.g. 'in-office' or 'remote') for specific days of the week via Workplans.

 These cmdlets are available to tenants to enable or onboard to Places Public Preview.
-By default, the Calendar features are available to users.
+By default, the Calendar features will be available to users.
 The following cmdlets are used by the tenant admins to enable buildings, apps, and location sharing controls.

 > [!NOTE]
 > When a setting is added or changed, please wait for 1 day for the settings to replicate.